ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     receiving a transplant if we assume any patient who dies before receiving a transplant is a non-transplant patient.
 We do not intend to incorporate an option for “delayed transplant” in which transplant occurs at first relapse.
  2. We assume the incidence of MM from GBD is the detection rate of symptomatic cases.
+GBD has developed methods to estimate true population level incidence of cancers, even in locations where cancer cases can easily go undetected (because registries are of poor quality or non-existent, etc.).
+In some cases, that results in differences between GBD estimates and cancer registry records.
+In locations with robust cancer registry systems, such as the United States, and in consideration of the particular qualities of MM (vs e.g. breast cancer, which can more easily go undetected) we are comfortable with the assumption that GBD incidence of MM reflects the detection rate.
  3. Guided by Sanofi’s RRMM patient registry protocol, patients who had previous malignancy in the past 3 years are not eligible to be enrolled in the registry.
 That means some RRMM patients will be excluded based on their personal history of malignancy.
 We will use literature evidence or SEER data to inform the proportion of RRMM patients with other malignancy in the past 3 years.
+ 4. We are not including adverse events at this time due to data availability/quality, but will revisit including AE’s in phase 2 of this project using data from the real-world registry.
+Limitation is that we will not report adverse events in our output table, but the survival regression parameters used in the simulation will be based on data sources where individuals may have stopped treatment because of an adverse event (so inclusion/exclusion of AE’s will not impact survival regression).
+ 5. We will hold coverage levels of drug therapies other than ISA constant in both baseline and alternative scenarios.
+Projecting how non-ISA treatment may change over the course of the simulation will introduce large complexity with little benefit in terms of increasing accuracy of simulation outcomes.

 8.0 References
 +++++++++++++++